 Life happens, and we can’t plan for the unexpected.
-As much as you and your family enjoy the benefits of a Freedom Boat Club membership, you may realize that it is no longer right for you.
+As much as you and your family enjoy the benefits of a Freedom Boat Club membership, you may realize you’re not getting the usage out of it you expected.
 Naturally, you’ll need to know your options.

 While Freedom Boat Club doesn’t allow the independent sale of memberships, there is good news for anyone who no longer needs or wants their membership.
 You can easily cancel or, depending on your specific club’s rules, even transfer your Freedom Boat Club membership.

 Created for boat owners and their friends, Freedom Boat Club provides its members with access to boats and boating activities like tubing and fishing without the hassle of boat ownership.
-While members may choose to own and store boats, the club takes care of all maintenance and cleaning.
+While boaters may choose to own, trailer, and store boats, the club takes care of all boat maintenance and cleaning.

 Set up to accommodate easy, spur-of-the-moment and scheduled boat rentals based on specific demands of memberships and excursions, Freedom Boat Club locations are run independently with arrangements that facilitate travel between locations.

 Freedom Boat Club also provides members access to equipment for various recreational boating activities, including wakeboarding, kayaking, tubing, and paddleboarding.
 Unlimited free training is available to anyone interested in deepening their boating and fishing knowledge and skills, too.

 Members may join Freedom Boat Club for a number of reasons.
 The ease of use of rental boats, without the stress and hassle of cleaning, maintenance, and storage concerns is one of the primary features that appeals to new members.
 Membership perks include: